Honors students have some exciting options for coursework in the fall of 2021!

 The instructor for Empathy will be Dr. Bobette Bouton.
 Dr. Bouton has been conducting research on empathy for over a decade.
 Share in her findings with this fascinating course.

-We are offering two courses at the 300 level, Spanish Writers of the 19th Century, and A History of Biblical Times.
+We are offering one course at the 300 level and A History of Biblical Times.
 Although there are no prerequisites for either class, freshmen are advised not to take these courses.

 Biblical History: Lands and Peoples of the Ancient Near East